- About Us

 Favourite Animal in the Yarra Catchment: Rakali, because it is beautiful and robust, living on the river through the city.
 They remind me of Ratty in Wind in the Willows.

-Andrew Kelly is the Yarra Riverkeeper and is the spokesperson for one of Melbourne’s most iconic natural icons, The Yarra River.
+Andrew Kelly is the Yarra Riverkeeper and is the spokesperson for one of Melbourne’s most defining natural icons, The Yarra River.
 Patrolling the river by boat, Andrew gets to consistently admire and observe the wonders of the Yarra, both natural and man-made.
 He regularly features in news articles, radio and podcasts as Melbourne’s foremost expert on the Yarra and frequently contributes his passion and expertise to strategic planning and policy development panels.

 Growing up on the beautiful banks of the River, he was honoured to become Keeper in 2014 and followed on from the founding Riverkeeper, Ian Penrose.
 Together Ian and Andrew have built an organisation with a reputation for both on the ground work of environmental stewardship and water quality protection, as well as advocacy and educating the public.
 In addition, he serves as the organisation’s figurehead on a global scale, contributing to the International Network of Rivers and Global Waterkeeper Alliance.
 A true advocate, he sits on the Birrarung Council, an expert panel of stakeholders dedicated to being the ‘voice of the Yarra’.